 After all, most people are reluctant to back a project that's being pitched by someone who was nervous, fumbling, and overly apologetic.

 On the other hand, you might be persuaded by someone who speaks clearly, who holds his or her head high, who answers questions assuredly, and who readily admits when he or she does not know something.

 Self-confident people inspire confidence in others: their audience, their peers, their bosses, their customers, and their friends.
 And gaining the confidence of others is one of the key ways in which a self-confident person finds success.

-The good news is that self-confidence can be learned and built on.
-And, whether you’re working on your own self-confidence or building the confidence of people around you, it’s well worth the effort!
+The good news is that self-confidence really can be learned and built on.
+And, whether you’re working on your own self-confidence or building the confidence of people around you, it’s well-worth the effort!

 Your level of self-confidence can show in many ways: your behavior, your body language, how you speak, what you say, and so on.
 Look at the following comparisons of common confident behavior with behavior associated with low self-confidence.
 Which thoughts or actions do you recognize in yourself and people around you?